dynatrace-oss/barista/src/lib/formatters/README.md

 ## Output - FormattedValue

-Most formatters return `FormattedValue`.
+Most formatters return `DtFormattedValue`.
-`FormattedValue` stores source values and also contains ready-to-display fields, which are described in a table below:
+`DtFormattedValue` stores source values and also contains ready-to-display fields, which are described in a table below:

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |